ExtremeElectronics/RC2040-ROMWBW/README.md

 A13,14,15 (RC2040 only) not needed with ROMWBW

 ## Notes
 FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
-Ill need a Pico2 to get this working.
+Ill need a Pico2 to get this working. (got a pico2, still not working)

 Inreased bank ram so, With the latest ROMWBW.
 CP/M 3 and ZPM3 will now work.